iurshina/bellingcat_contradictions/README.md

 Team name: Bienenstich (Anastasiia Iurshina and Kristina Nedzvetskaia)

-The project aims to find contradictions in multilingual textual data with.
+The project aims to find contradictions in multilingual textual data.
 The intended use case was finding contradictions in news data.

-One can create a folder with text data in different formats (.txt, .pdf.).
-It is split into sentenses and stored in a vector database (chromaDB), then one can provide a topic or a statement for which we will look for contradictions.
+One can create a folder with text data in different formats (.txt at the memoment).
+The texts are split into sentenses and stored in a vector database (chromaDB), then one can provide a topic or a statement for which we will look for contradictions.
 Related statements will be found in the DB and then the pairs given to a LLM (currently OpenAI's API, chatgpt-3.5) to detect contradictions.
 After this, the detected contradictions with some context are displayed on the UI.

 # How to run the project